ghost160111/JavaScript/1_Home/03_operators/5_comparison_operators/README.md

 ## Summary

-> - In this tutorial you have learned how to use the JS comparison operators to compare values.
+> In this tutorial you have learned how to use the JS comparison operators to compare values.

+> - Comparison operators
+> - Compare numbers
+> - Compare strings
+> - Compare a number with a value of another type
+> - Compare an object with a non-object
+> - Compare a boolean with another value
+> - Compare null and undefined
+> - Compare NaN with other values
+> - Strict equal (===) and non strict equal (!==)